willfindlay/bpfbox-presentation/ccsw/notes.md

 # Slide 4: eBPF in the Beginning

 - eBPF stands for Extended Berkeley Packet Filter...
 But it actually has very little to do with Berkeley, packets, or filtering nowadays.
-Rather, the BPF part of the name is preserved for historical reasons.
+In the beginning, BPF was designed to provide efficient and safe packet filtering capabilities for Unix.
+The name is now preserved for historical reasons, but packet filtering is a small subset of modern eBPF's capabilities.

 - So then what _is_ eBPF?
 - eBPF is a major re-write of the Linux BPF engine merged into the mainline kernel in 2014 by Alexei Starovoitov and Daniel Borkmann.
 It allows privileged users to load programs into the kernel that are then attached to specific system events.
 The original point of eBPF was offering fine-grained, cross-layer system introspection.
+BPF programs could be written to observe userspace and kernelspace, as well as the interfaces between the two.

 # Slide 5: What Can eBPF Do?